Black Ash, Walnut, Zebrawood

 If you have a Mac running snow leopard or later, you can create a multiple output device to accomplish this.
 See the link below for how-to instructions on Apple’s site:

-Every setup is different,so some experimentation will be necessary to find your prefered settings, but around 11 or 12 o'clock is a good starting place if you plan on using your music source (smartphone, computer, TV, etc.) as the master volume control.
+Every setup is different, so some experimentation will be necessary to find your preferred settings, but putting the volume knob around 11 or 12 o'clock is a good starting place if you plan on using your music source (smartphone, computer, TV, etc.) as the master volume control.

 The goal was to make the smallest speakers possible with the largest sound and the front port slot takes up all the extra space on the front panel so no room for a volume knob.
 Most people set the B2 volume and then control the overall volume with their music source (computer, phone, TV, etc.).